kenjennings/Atari-Truchet/README.md

 Update 2025-08-30

  * The tile pattern can be changed to the next pattern by using the right arrow, and previous pattern using the left arrow.
-   (Tested on atari800 emulator running on a linux laptop and the arrow keys worked fine.
-However, Altirra on a laptop running Windows would not translate the laptop arrows to Atari's cursor control keys for some reason.
-Altirra does respond to the slash and plus keys which makes no sense to me.)
+   (Tested on atari800 emulator running on a linux laptop and Altirra on a laptop running Windows.
+The arrow keys work fine.
+If you mess with the arrow key input mapping remember what you did to yourself.)

  * Console Key Support:
    Option = cycle to next base color